alexpusch/pumps_rs/Readme.md

 # pumps_rs

 Eager streams for Rust.
-If a stream waits for the water to flow down the hill, a pump forces it up.
+If a stream allows water to flow down the hill, a pump forces it up.

 [Futures stream api](https://docs.rs/futures/latest/futures/stream/index.html#) is awesome, but has unfortunate issues